Multiline Strategies¶

 kelora -f raw examples/multiline_stacktrace.log \

---multiline timestamp \
+--multiline timestamp --multiline-join=newline \

 --filter 'e.raw.contains("Traceback")' \